 For search engine optimization it is important to note the competition's site speed, domain authority, and page load time to determine how you can improve your SEO to rank higher than your competitors in search results.

 What social media channels your competitors are active on is also important.
 You can learn a lot about your customers and how they prefer to interact with brands by looking at how they interact or don't interact with your competitors.

 Lastly, the competitor's website is very important to look at.
 You want to see what promises they make and what features they present to your customers, along with the thought leadership materials they offer that you don't (i.e. blog posts, webinars, whitepapers, infographics, etc.).
 These promises, features, and materials can evoke trust and leadership in a brand that can make or break a potential customer relationship.

 Paris Klees, Anvil Media Inc.

 After 9 years of work, I can assure you that the MOST important thing to prioritize when doing competitive analysis is: follow the competition for 6 months!.

-This means that before making an analysis and drawing conclusions, a person from your marketing team should be in charge of following day by day the evolution of your competitors' marketing campaigns (in social networks, in AdWords, in content marketing, etc).
+This means that before making an analysis and drawing conclusions, a person from your marketing team should be in charge of following day by day the evolution of your competitors' marketing campaigns (in social networks, in Google Ads, in content marketing, etc).